mvysny/photocloud-frame-slideshow/docs/index.md

 - ChromeCast (requires Android 4.4 and higher) - casts current slideshow to your TV from your phone
 - Android TV - you can run this app straight on the TV and control it via the TV remote control

+Also supports Daydream (Android 4.2 and higher only; unlocked with an one-time PhotoCloud purchase).
+Daydream in Android turns your phone’s display into a mosaic of images, news headlines or random colors.
+Debuting as part of Android 4.2, Daydream remains a feature in Android Marshmallow, as an interactive screensaver that switches on when you plug in your phone.
+Read more about the DayDream screensaver at the [Tom's Guide on Daydream screensaver](https://www.tomsguide.com/us/android-daydream,review-3306.html).

-Also supports Daydream (Android 4.2 and higher only).
-Please see below for supported Android versions.
+Please see below on which Android versions are supported by PhotoCloud.

 ## Pricing